Windsor Terrace, Brooklyn: Notable people

 Several notable Windsor Terrace residents are in the field of entertainment and media, including the actress Debi Mazar and her chef husband, Gabriele Corcos.
 The MSNBC news host Chris Hayes also lives in the neighborhood.
 Actress, comedian, writer, and producer Mindy Kaling lived in Windsor Terrace when she wrote her award-winning play Matt & Ben with then-roommate Brenda Withers.
 George Motz, described as "America's hamburger expert" and the host of the television series Burger Land, lives in Windsor Terrace.

 Mallory Hagan, 2013's Miss America, was living in Windsor Terrace at the time that she won Miss America 2013, though older reports incorrectly mentioned that she lived in Park Slope.

 Several writers of note have lived in Windsor Terrace, including Frank McCourt; Pete Hamill and Denis Hamill; and Paul Auster (although Auster's place of residence is considered to also be in Park Slope).
 Isaac Asimov lived in Windsor Terrace when his father ran a small candy store on Windsor Place.
 It is believed Asimov wrote his famous short story Nightfall in his bedroom in the family home across the street.
-The New York Times journalist Jonathan Mahler, author of Ladies and Gentlemen, the Bronx Is Burning is a Windsor Terrace resident.
+The New York Times journalist Jonathan Mahler, author of Ladies and Gentlemen, the Bronx Is Burning is a Windsor Terrace resident, as is the New York Times bestselling novelist and memoirist Darin Strauss.

+Chef Chris Scott and his wife operated several restaurants in Windsor Terrace, living in an apartment above the restaurants.